marjuk24/xcast-main/README.md

 ```
 hosts:     A list of the hosts.
 Just like the list of the guest.
 keywords:  A list of words (e.g. project names) that are important in the episode.
+           These should be the names of the project, (e.g. Dancer) or words describing the field such as
+           "web", "desktop", "gui", "DevOps".
 permalink: The URL of the episode.
 title:     The title of the episode.
 date:      The date of the episode.